Adaptive Estimation of Nonparametric Functionals: Main Results

-Finally, it therefore remain to be explored whether this logarithmic price payed in Theorem \ref{theorem_general_lepski} is indeed necessary.
+Finally, it therefore remains to be explored whether this logarithmic price payed in Theorem \ref{theorem_general_lepski} is indeed necessary for the regime $\tau < d / 4$.
 Using a chi-square divergence inequality developed in the next section along with a suitable version of constrained risk inequality (see Section \ref{section_appendix_technical_lemmas}) we shall argue that the logarithmic price of Theorem \ref{theorem_general_lepski} is indeed necessary for a class of examples naturally arising in many observational studies.